-Regarding the E units, the reviewer is correct: adding an E unit to project selectively to the lateral G units will be very similar to selectively changing the connection weights matrix Omeg.
-However, it will be different from simply changing the self-excitation on the R units (i.e., Alpha), since each R unit receives gain control from lateral R units (mediated by G) but also receives gain control from itself (via the local projection to G).
-As an outcome, changing the strength of self-excitation is not alone sufficient to break the balance between two R units, i.e., will not lead to winner-take-all competition.
-Only when the Omega matrix is asymmetric - equivalent to introducing a new E unit to selectively target the lateral G - will the circuit be able to break the balance of self gain control and lead to winner-take-all competition.
+Regarding the E units, the reviewer is correct: adding an E unit to project selectively to the lateral G units will be very similar to selectively changing the connection weights matrix ωij.
+However, it will be different from simply changing the self-excitation on the R units (i.e., α), since each R unit receives gain control from lateral R units (mediated via G units) but also receives gain control from itself (via the local projection to G).
+As an outcome, changing the strength of self-excitation is not alone sufficient to break the balance between the two R units, i.e., will not lead to winner-take-all competition.
+Only when the ωij matrix is asymmetric - equivalent to introducing a new E unit to selectively target the lateral G - will the circuit be able to break the balance of self gain control and lead to winner-take-all competition.

-We have now clarified these issues in the revised Methods (p.
-XX):
+We have now clarified these issues in the revised Methods (pp. 58-60):

-“
+“Motifs tested and compared for normalized coding and winner-take-all choice

+We tested a series of motifs and found local disinhibition is critical for the integration of normalized valuation and choice functions.
+To do this, we tested four types of modifications that might enhance mutual competition between the option-specific local sub-circuits (Fig. 2-figure supplement 1A): a) Recurrent self-excitation (loops weighted by α), with self-amplification of each R unit, a property shown to be important for mutual competition in the RNM. b) Local disinhibition (loops weighted by β), which is the focus of the main text, mediated through disinhibitory units (D); the function of a D unit is to inhibit the gain control G unit in the local sub-circuit therefore release inhibition on the local R units. c) Cross inhibition (loops weighted by η), which directly inhibits the lateral R units through inhibitory units (I) to implement mutual inhibition. d) Lateral gain control boost (loops weighted by γ), which is mediated through excitatory units (E) to boosts the lateral G, therefore drives higher gain control on the lateral R than the local R (i.e., asymmetric gain control) and realizes mutual inhibition.

+To see which type of modification(s) is/are critical for integrated value normalization and choice, we tested different combinations of these modifications on the original DNM circuit.
+The full model with all modifications can be described by a set of differential equations (Eqs.
+28-32):